 - Estimated the impact of these disparities on minority health in terms of lives lost.

-Key Findings: The researchers estimated that:
+The researchers estimated that:

 - If blood pressure levels among African Americans were equivalent to those of whites, there would be 30,000 fewer deaths among African-American men and women over five years.